JoonasBjork/CS-E4780-Scalable-Systems-and-Data-Management-Project/README.md

 ### gateway/

-The Simulator is responsible for simulating a stock exchange gateway that receives data from a stock exchange and forward the data to the corresponding worker.
+The Gateway Simulator is responsible for simulating a stock exchange gateway that receives data from a stock exchange and forward the data to the corresponding worker.
 In this project, to simulate that process, the gateway simulator read the csv file and send the event to the corresponding Redis queue.

 Technology: Python